Database Explorer

 $author->related('book'); // uses book.author_id

-If multiple possible connections exist, Explorer will throw an exception AmbiguousReferenceKeyException.
+If multiple possible connections exist, Explorer will throw an AmbiguousReferenceKeyException.

 $authors = $explorer->table('author');